 - Click Yes, delete to confirm.

-- Select the app that you want to add an exemption to.
-You’ll be redirected to the allowance page for the app.
+- On the Allowed apps page, select the app that you want to add an exemption to.
+You’ll be redirected to the allowed page for that app.

-- In the Allow app for specific members or teams field, search for and select a member or team in your account to exempt.
+- In the Allow app for specific members or teams field, search for and select a member or team in your account to except.

 - Click Add.

-- Click Restrict.
+- In the top right, click Remove access.
 A dialog box will appear.

 Limitations

-- Account admins, super admins, and owners will be affected by these limits.
+- By default, these settings are account-wide.
+Account admins, super admins, and owners will be affected by these limits unless you add exceptions.

-- You can restrict existing custom actions, but you cannot prevent users from creating new custom actions.
+- You can restrict existing custom actions, but you cannot prevent members from creating new custom actions.

 - You can only restrict actions at this time.

 - Triggers are not supported.
-If you need to restrict triggers, you must remove the app from your allowed list entirely.
+To restrict triggers, you must remove the app from your allowed list entirely.

 - If you restrict all actions for the "Everyone" group, that group will still have access to triggers for the allowed app.